NLPerWS/KMatrix-2/README.md

 ##  :notebook: Knowledge And Datasets

 **Heterogeneous descriptive and procedural knowledge used in KMatrix-2 evaluation**:
-**Heterogeneous descriptive and procedural knowledge used in KMatrix-2 evaluation**:

 |    Knowledge Type     |    Knowledge Name    | Knowledge Scale |
 | :-------------------: | :------------------: | :-------------: |